klausss30/RefurbRadar-frontend/README.md

 2. Feeds are saved to `public/data/{country_code}_in_all.xml`
 3. The app fetches from same-origin (`/data/{code}_in_all.xml`)
 4. No CORS issues since files are on the same domain
+5. Parsed products are cached in localStorage for 30 minutes per country

 ### IP Geolocation